ritshkr1/portfolio-day-night/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Personal Notes

+Angular website hosted in Github pages does not work if I refresh in any route:

+Edit your app-routing.module.ts and make sure useHash is set to true:

+@NgModule({
+imports: [RouterModule.forRoot(routes, { useHash: true })],
+exports: [RouterModule]
+})